piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 Remote recovery has the following limitations:

--   Barman requires at least 4GB of free space in the system temporary directory unless the `get-wal' command is specified in the `recovery_option` parameter in the Barman configuration.
+-   Barman requires at least 4GB of free space in the system temporary directory unless the `get-wal` command is specified in the `recovery_option` parameter in the Barman configuration.
 -   The SSH connection between Barman and the remote host **must** use the public key exchange authentication method.
 -   The remote user **must** be able to create the directory structure of the backup in the destination directory.
 -   There must be enough free space on the remote server to contain the base backup and the WAL files needed for recovery.

 ## Tablespace remapping

 Barman is able to automatically remap one or more tablespaces using the recover command with the `--tablespace` option.
-The option accepts a pair of values as arguments using the `NAME:DIRECTORY` format:
+The option accepts a pair of values as arguments using the `NAME:DIRECTORY` format.

 -   `NAME` is the identifier of the tablespace
 -   `DIRECTORY` is the new destination path for the tablespace